walidmoufadil/sdia-tp3/Exercice1/README.md

 ### Usage Example
 The main program creates a `Vehicule` object and tests several speeds.
 If the speed exceeds the limit, the exception message is displayed in the console.

+## Execution Screenshot
+Below is a screenshot of the code execution :
 ***![](captures/Ex1-exe.png)***